-You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
+You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the course modules.

-The team includes Artistic Director (Jenny Stephens) and visiting specialist professional directors.
+The team includes the Head of Drama Directing Course, the Artistic Director and visiting industry professionals.

 MA Drama Directing

-UK/EU Tuition fees for the Four Term MA Drama Directing Course starting in April 2020 will be £13,175 for the whole course.
-All four terms.
+UK Tuition fees for the three term MA Drama Directing Course starting in September 2023 will be £11,700 for the whole course.

-International students (non UK/EU) tuition fees for the Four Term MA Drama Directing course starting in April 2020 will be £27,559 for the whole of the course.
-All four terms.
+International students (non UK) tuition fees for the three term MA Drama Directing course starting in September 2023 will be £26,000 for the whole of the course.

 (Full-time route only)